dfsp-spirit/pyhaze/README_dev.md

 ## Building and publishing to PyPI and conda

 See the information in [dev/building/] for more information.
+The conda instructions can be found in the Linux document only.

 ## Current major issues